Invitation to the Seminar of

 The framework of the seminar

-A group of at most fifteen researchers, doing their PhD on the work of Luce Irigaray, stay one week on the university campus.
+A group of at most fifteen researchers, doing their PhD, at least in part, on the work of Luce Irigaray, stay one week on the university campus.
 The timetable includes a presentation by each researcher on the aspect of their PhD which most focuses on the work of Luce Irigaray, the discussion of this presentation by the group, the comments of Luce Irigaray herself and her answers to the questions asked by each one, and also sessions devoted to an explanation of some key-words or key-thoughts chosen by the participants.
 Personal meetings with Luce Irigaray are organized on the last day.
-The participants pay for their travel, and contribute £500 to their accommodation and tuition costs.
+The participants pay for their travel, and contribute this year probably £750 to their global participation (included teaching, accommodation, meals, booking of the rooms, etc.) .
 The language of the seminar is English.

 How to apply to attend the seminar